NewNowCool/base-scss/README.md

 The default is to include the reset.
 You may disable by setting `$reset: false` in the configuration file.

+## Flex Layout

+The idea behind the flex layout is to have the page scale like an image.
+To achieve this, we use `vw` units for sizing.
+By setting the root font size in `vw`, we can use `rem` units for everything else.
+The trick is to define the root font size that a pixel in the design matches 1rem in code.
+Due to a chrome issue, we sadly have to use a factor of 10 (`1px = 0.1rem`) though.
+That way, we can easily translate pixel based designs into rem based code.

 ## Media Queries

 Available media query mixins: